ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 On the plus side, I landed a few interviews after the event.
 Not entirely sure if date night was the reason I landed them, though.
 Because what happened was after I met with some recruiters during the Hacker X event, and after sending (and replying to) thank you emails back and forth, it would all just boil down to them sending me a link from their website.

-I then read about the vacancy these companies have published online by clicking on the link they sent me, filled a form, and everything after that was **the usual**.
-Wait for a phone call from a number I do not recognize to tell me where to go, when, and what to bring.
+I then read about the vacancy these companies have published online by clicking on the link they sent me, filled a form, and everything after that was **the usual**: wait for a phone call from a number I do not recognize to tell me where to go, when, and what to bring.
 Just like everybody else.

-Quite possibly, like every single person who’ve never heard of recruitment speed dating before.
+Quite possibly, like every single person who’ve never attended a recruitment speed dating before.

-Companies that responded were large and emerging start-ups who were probably used to long periods of international, domestic, and internal recruitments.
+Companies that attended were large and emerging start-ups who were probably used to long periods of international, domestic, and internal recruitments.
 I suspect these companies were also hiring all throughout the year.

 ## What did I get from it?